About Haute Dawgs

 Haute Dawgs Agility Group began in 1990, when a number of people who trained together in obedience became interested in this new sport of agility and came together to “play”.
 Many of these charter members were also into the sport of tracking and incidentally liked to eat.
 After obedience class one evening they gathered for dinner and the topic came up of starting a new agility club so that they might put on an agility trial.
 The discussion then turned to what to name the new group and with group’s fondness for both food and tracking, and hot dogs being the then most common food drop for tracking, someone suggested that it be called Hot Dogs Agility.
 It was suggested that the name could have a little more class by changing the spelling of “hot” to “haute”.
 Laughter ensued and another suggestion was to change “dogs” to “dawgs” and a new club was born.
 Little did they realize that first night just how large the club would become and how it would grow.

-Haute Dawgs (HD) first USDAA trial took place on a Saturday morning in 1990 and consisted of only a Starters class.
+Our first USDAA trial took place on a Saturday morning in 1990 and consisted of only a Starters class.
 There were less than 10 entries.
-Now, each year, the club offers 2 USDAA sanctioned trials, held in April and October; four CPE sanctioned trials, held in January, March, May and July; three NADAC sanctioned trials, held in January, August and December; we also have 2 Fun Matches, held in June and November.
+Now, each year, the club offers 2 USDAA sanctioned trials, 3 CPE sanctioned trials, 2-3 NADAC sanctioned trials, and 2-3 Fun Matches.

 The corporate powers of the club are vested in the Board of Directors consisting of 4 Officers and 6 Directors at Large who are elected from the general membership and hold a two-year term.